makeabilitylab/physcomp/arduino/led-blink.md

 A common and important question when first working with microcontrollers is: what does the digital output look like?

-It's fairly straightforward: picture a graph of voltage over time with the x-axis as time and the y-axis as voltage output on your digital output pin (Pin 3 in our examples).
-You should envision a "square wave" of a 5V output signal (for the given `HIGH` delay length) followed by a 0V output signal (for the given `LOW` delay length).
+In your mind, imagine what the voltage out of Pin 3 looks like over time (the x-axis is time and the y-axis is voltage output).
+You should envision a 5V output signal `HIGH` for the delay length followed by a 0V output signal, which is `LOW` delay length.
 Indeed, this type of graph is exactly what an oscilloscope is for—it graphs voltage values over time.

 Using Tinkercad Circuits, we built the same LED-based circuit as above running the Blink program and hooked it up to an oscilliscope.
 Then, we recorded different `delay` values (400, 200, and 50) and created this movie.
 Is the graph what you expected?
 Why or why not.
+We suggest opening the video in its own tab or viewing it in fullscreen to see the details.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/movies/LedBlinkOscilliscope_TinkercadCircuits_Trim.mp4" type="video/mp4" />